Sad Woman, Happy Coffee

 Back to the timeline:

-Keurig finally sent that replacement machine, and it also died, just as fast as the first one.
+Keurig finally sent that replacement machine, and it also died, just as fast as the first one had.

 No worky, no coffee.

-At this point, I was already twitchy.
-I’ve defended Keurig to my husband for years, and this was the fourth machine in about as many years.
+At this point, I was twitchy.
+I’ve defended Keurig to my husband for ages, and this was the fourth machine in about as many years.

 I was done.
 Did the whole ‘dramatic toss into the dumpster’ bit and messaged Keurig again. (still under warranty, for the record).